PGA Tour schedule: How to watch, prize money, field for the 2024 Hero World Challenge

 Who is in the field at the Hero World Challenge?

 There are only 20 players competing in this event.
-Eighteen of them have been announced with two spots remaining.
+Here is the final field:

 - Scottie Scheffler